 This section on the TORCH website highlights some of the ongoing and growing international engagement opportunities:

 The TORCH International Partnership Scheme allows Oxford researchers to apply for grants to support strategically important international projects with an international partner.
 Grants of £2,000-£3,000 for projects are available, and up to £10,000 for large cross-divisional projects).
 The scheme runs twice per term.
-The next deadline for applications is Tuesday 11th June, 5pm.
+The next deadline for applications is Tuesday 26th November, midday.

 The TORCH International Fellowships allow Oxford researchers to apply for small grants to support a visiting International Fellowship.
 Bursaries of £5,000 are available for the Fellow to facilitate their visit to Oxford.
 The scheme runs once per term.
-The next deadline for applications is Tuesday 11th June, 5pm.
+The next deadline for applications is Tuesday 26th November, midday.

 The Oxford-Venice Initiative allows research students, ECRs and established academics to spend time doing research at the Fondazione Giorgio Cini of Venice, using the rich collections of this institution.
-The next deadline for applications is Tuesday 11th June, 5pm.
+The next deadline for applications is Tuesday 26th November, midday.

 The AfOx Visiting Fellows Program is designed to enhance academic mobility and network building.
 The program supports African scholars and researchers working in any discipline to spend periods of flexible time in Oxford, for example as sabbatical leave for utilising library or other university facilities or undertaking or planning collaborative research with Oxford based colleagues.